 We’ll show you how to use Mac’s internal encryption program to encrypt a USB flash drive without losing data.
 The Mac has built-in great encryption.
-You can encrypt and protect external drives with a password using the Disk Utility or Finder options.
+You can encrypt an external hard drive on Mac without erasing using the Disk Utility or Finder options.
+Click the link below to get a step-by-step guide on how to do that:

 Finder uses XTS-AES encryption, allowing you to encrypt USB disks without erasing data.
-The contents of the disk will be encrypted with a passphrase you choose, and no one will be able to access them without that passphrase.
-It functions like BitLocker To Go on Windows operating systems, which encrypt data on removable drives to provide greater security for data.
+The contents of the disk will be encrypted, and without the password, no one can access them.
+Its function is similar to BitLocker To Go on the Windows operating system.
+This tool encrypts the data on the removable drive to provide higher data security.

 Connect the USB flash drive to your Mac and find its disk icon on the desktop or Finder sidebar, then right-click and select Encrypt “[USB stick name]” from the context menu.